▶️ One week before city sweeps homeless camps off Hunnell, Loco, Clausen roads

 The clean up will continue east onto Loco Road and north up Clausen Road and could take four to six days, depending on how many people remain after the July 17 closure goes into effect.

-Smokey blamed the homeless problem on the city for “failing to put rent controls in place and building low income housing.
-The city needs to get off the homeless back and take responsibility for its actions.”
+Smokey blamed the homeless problem on the city for “failing to put rent controls in place and building low income housing,” adding that “the city needs to get off the homeless’ back and take responsibility for its actions.”